In this paper, I develop a methodological challenge for ethical

 Too Different Intuition (JTD).
 Intuitively, there is an unbridgeable gap

-between ethical and natural facts (truths, properties, and
+between ethical and natural facts (truths, properties, relations).

 JTD